top of page

 Feta cheese

 Mix all the ingredients for the marinade together.
-I usually do not add salt as the marinade has salt, but taste the mix and add a touch of salt if needed.
+I usually do not add salt, as the marinade already contains it, but I taste the mix and add a touch of salt if needed.

 Heat the oven to 375 ° F.

-Cut the eggplant into 1-inch batons along its length. paint the marinade onto the batons, ar rub on with your fingers coating them evenly. bake for 35-40 minutes till the eggplants are charred and very soft. remove and cool.
+Cut the eggplant into 1-inch batons along its length.
+Paint the marinade onto the batons, and rub it on with your fingers, coating them evenly.
+Bake for 35-40 minutes till the eggplants are charred and very soft.
+Remove and cool.

-To make the sabich, cut a pita int half.
-Stuff an eggplant baton, or two, into the pocket and add some arugula, cheese and hummus or combination of the sides.
+To make the sabich, cut a pita in half.
+Stuff an eggplant baton, or two, into the pocket and add some arugula, cheese and hummus or a combination of the sides.
 Sprinkle with za'atar.
 Serve.

 • Facebook